qcri-social/AIDR/Scrum-implementation.md

 # Roles

-1. Carlos will be Product Owner / Product Manager for AIDR.
-Imran would help him out.
-Product Owner would be owner of Backlog and be responsible for creation / prioritization of backlog.
-They would also accept the delivered stories.
+QCRI ownership includes:

+1. Product definition and scope
+1. Product roadmap
+1. System architecture
+1. Database schemata
+1. User experience and interface design

+Specific roles are as follows:

+1. Jaideep is the product owner for AIDR/MM and delegates this role in Ji for day-to-day activities.
+1. Ji is the product manager for AIDR/MM.
+1. Imran is the scientific lead for AIDR/MM.
-2. Imran would play the role of Scrum Master and facilitate scrum processes & activities.
-Manish would help Imran in setting up processes wherever required.
+1. Ji is the Scrum Master and facilitate scrum processes & activities.
+Manish would help Ji in setting up processes wherever required.
-3. Noora will be the QA Resource in the team.
-Mukesh from metacube will help out in setting up QA processes & tools.

 # Meetings & Status Updates